Soroush-Eghdami/Summerizer/README.md

    - Click "Transcribe & Summarize"
    - View transcription and summary

-4. **Adjust Settings**:
+4. **Dark Mode**:
-   - Use the sidebar to customize:
+   - Click the moon/sun icon in the top-left to toggle dark/light mode
-     - AI Model selection
-     - Chunk size and overlap
-     - Summary length
-     - Temperature and sampling
+   - Your preference is saved automatically

 ---

-## 🤖 Telegram Bot
+## 🤖 Telegram Bot (Optional)

 Run the Telegram bot separately: